maity-nitish/Age-and-Gender-Detection-using-CNN/README.md

 Accuracy:

-Gender prediction: 85%
+Gender prediction: 88%

-Age prediction: 72%
+Age prediction: 37% (this can be improved if we use pre_trained models. working on it)

 Training Strategy: